DamirSvrtan/damirsvrtan.github.io-old-octopress/source/_posts/2014-11-30-automate-generating-new-rails-applications.markdown

 Besides that, I see the rails-base repo has over 800 commits, and it kinda seems too much work for a base application (even if it's been 4 years since the first commit).

-## A gem for generating new applications
+## Use a gem for generating new applications

-Probably the most popular solution for doing this is the [suspenders](https://github.com/thoughtbot/suspenders) gem by [Thoughtbot](http://thoughtbot.com/).
+One of the most popular solution for doing this is the [suspenders](https://github.com/thoughtbot/suspenders) gem by [Thoughtbot](http://thoughtbot.com/).

 What they basically do is generate a new rails application and hookup after the generating process to do LOTS of setting up.
 They add their set of gems used on the front-end, setup the database, configure deployment on Heroku, tracking for New Relic and similar.

-Suspenders are highly maintained and probably the best solution for agencies doing lots of Rails work.
-It's got a clean codebase so it's easy to fork it and do neccessary tweaking.
+Suspenders however are very opinionated and aren't prone for tweaking.
+If you're looking for a unopinionated suspenders alternative, checkout [RailsBricks](http://www.railsbricks.net/), or even a more flexible solution, the [rails_apps_composer](https://github.com/RailsApps/rails_apps_composer) by Daniel Kehoe.

 ## Use a Rails application template